ShaunHan/acat/README.md

 # ACAT: **A**lloy **C**atalysis **A**utomated **T**oolkit
-A Python package for identifying adsorption sites and generating adsorbate coverage patterns on metal / alloy surfaces and nanoparticles.
+ACAT is a Python package for atomistic modelling of metal / alloy catalysts used in heterogeneous catalysis.
+The package is based on automatic identifications of adsorption sites and adsorbate coverages on surface slabs and nanoparticles.
+Synergized with ASE, ACAT provides useful tools for building atomistic models of alloy catalysts with and without adsorbates.
+The goal is to automate workflows so that the structure generations can be readily adapted in a global optimization.

+ACAT has been developed by Shuang Han at the Section of Atomic Scale Materials Modelling, Department of Energy Conversion and Storage, Technical University of Denmark (DTU) in Lyngby, Denmark.

+To use ACAT, please see ACAT documentation at ```docs/_build/html/index.html```

 ## Developers:
 Shuang Han (shuha@dtu.dk) - current maintainer